-You should obtain medical insurance in your home country, prior to your departure.
-As you've seen above it is a requirement for your study visa; it is also a requirement for registration at UCT.
+You should obtain medical insurance while in your home country, prior to your departure.
+As you've seen above it is a requirement for your study visa and proof should be shown at pre-registration at UCT.

 It is vital that you carry a copy of your medical insurance card (or other proof of cover) with you at all times!

 Should anything happen to you, you are able to provide proof of cover and will be able to be treated at a private hospital.